Optikman36/El-katib_Ar-KeyboardLayout/README.md

 4- follow the steps to the end until finish
 5- it's recommended to restart the computer

-Notice: You can switch keyboard by pressing Windows + Space
+Notice: You can switch keyboard by pressing Windows + Space=